 GDPR and Physical Personal Data Security

-GDPR is fast approaching – it becomes the law of the land on the 25th May – and there are still many questions that most of our customers seem unsure of.
+GDPR became the law on the 25th May 2018 – and there are still many questions that most of our customers seem unsure of.

-A common misconception is that it will really only affect computer records.
+A common misconception is that it only affects computer records.
 This isn’t true; in fact, as computer records are easier to search, it’s simpler to delete records no longer needed from a computer than to find and shred physical records which have outlived their usefulness.

 Particularly for GPs, dental surgeries, private clinics, therapists and counsellors, this is likely to present a problem.
 However, it may also cause issues for other types of business!